Definition

 Buyers show interest, receive plan or pricing, then disappear without a clear next step.

-No revenue visibility
+No system visibility

 The CRM has activity, but leadership cannot see which actions created qualified pipeline.